fa-ni/npp-RL/README.md

 #### Start RL Training of Agents
 The main method is used to start the training of rl agents.
 You can just configure which environment, which wrappers and which algorithms to use.
-Everything else is like saving the best model of a training run, saving tensorboard logs etc. is done automatically.
+Everything else like saving the best model of a training run, saving tensorboard logs etc. is done automatically.

 #### Use and evaluate a RL Agent